stephanieatte/webhook-dispatcher-pipeline-example/README.md

 ├── services/
 │   ├── service-a/.buildkite/pipeline.yml   # downstream pipeline #1 (no webhook)
 │   └── service-b/.buildkite/pipeline.yml   # downstream pipeline #2 (no webhook)
-└── libs/
-    └── shared-proto/                       # a shared dependency, used to show routing on
-                                             # a path that isn't a single service's own directory

 ```

 <!-- docs:start -->